-c.
-Proposed measures to reduce or control emissions or other impacts to air, if any:

-The contractor will be required to meet all federal, state, and local emissions regulations.
+C. Proposed measures to reduce or control emissions or other impacts to air, if any: The contractor will be required to meet all federal, state, and local emissions regulations.

-3. Water [help]

-- a.
-Surface Water: [help] - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+regulations.
+3. Water a.
+Surface Water: Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.
-Yes.
-The North Fork of Goldsborough Creek and some wetland area is adjacent to the project site. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+No. 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.

-3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material.
+N/A 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected Indicate the source of fill material.
+N/A Will the proposal require surface water withdrawals or diversions?

-N/A

-4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.

-- 5) Does the proposal lie within a 100-year floodplain?
-If so, note location on the site plan. - 6) Does the proposal involve any discharges of waste materials to surface waters?
+No 5) Does the proposal lie within a 100-year floodplain?
+If so, note location on the site plan.
+No 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.

-- b.
-Ground Water: [help] - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
+No b.
+Ground Water: 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.

-2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
+2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.